 Emergency Passports:

-If your travel is because of a life or death emergency such as a serious illness, injury, or death in your immediate family, and you need to travel within 24 to 72 hours to a foreign country, there are options available to assist you in this difficult time.
+If your travel is because of a life-or-death emergency, such as a serious illness, injury, or death in your immediate family, and you need to travel within 24 to 72 hours to a foreign country, there are options available to assist you in this difficult time.

-Contact the National Passport Information Center: 1-877-487-2778 (TTY/TDD 1-888-874-7793).
-An automated system is available 24 hours a day, and the hours of service are 8:00 a.m. to 10:00 p.m., EST Monday through Friday (except Federal holidays) and Saturdays from 10:00 a.m. to 3:00 p.m.
+Contact the National Passport Information Center at 1-877-487-2778 (TTY/TDD 1-888-874-7793).
+An automated system is available 24 hours a day, and service is available from 8:00 a.m. to 10:00 p.m.
+EST Monday through Friday (except Federal holidays) and Saturdays from 10:00 a.m. to 3:00 p.m.

-For emergency assistance after hours call 1-202-647-4000 and explain your situation to the operator.
+For emergency assistance after hours, call 1-202-647-4000 and explain your situation to the operator.

-You will need to appear in person and documentation of the emergency may be requested.
+You will need to appear in person, and documentation of the emergency may be requested.

 Passport for Children: